-Refinish wood floors instead of covering them up.
-You can save money by doing the unskilled labor yourself: pull up anything covering the wood, buy the wood from an architectural salvage store, and let a professional do the sanding and refinishing if you don’t feel up to the task.
+Home improvements to make before selling: refinish wood floors instead of covering them up, or get rid of that old carpet.
+You can save money by doing the unskilled labor yourself.
+You can pull up anything covering the wood, buy the wood from an architectural salvage store, and then let a professional do the sanding and refinishing if you don’t feel up to the task.

 What to Look for When Buying a Home

-All of this can be applied to those searching for a home to buy.
+All of the advice for best renovations to do before selling can be applied to those searching for a home to buy.
 New amenities look flashy and can be alluring when doing a walk-through, but historic markers indicate the true value of the home underneath.
 It’s more than just “good bones” you’re looking for.
 The windows, floors, and details of a home tell you what it has seen and what can be restored.

 Research the history of the house to see if there’s hidden treasure buried under carpet or behind drywall.
 You can do this by asking people in the neighborhood – you might strike gold and find someone who has lived there for a while.
 Or, you can dig up public records and archives about the home.
 This can also tell you if there have been any major upgrades or issues with the home.

 Once you’re in, you can rip up, pull back most anything and restore what once was to its original glory.
 And the great thing is, these original features usually last much longer than the product covering them up.

 So, Should I Replace My Windows Before I Sell My House?